 This first course in mathematics for elementary education majors follows the curriculum standards of the National Council of Teachers of Mathematics.
-Topics include: problemsolving strategies, patterns and sequences, set theory, numeration systems, number theory, and operations with whole numbers, integers, rational numbers, and real numbers.
+The focus is on problemsolving strategies and computations using: patterns and sequences, set theory, numeration systems, number theory, and operations with whole numbers, integers, rational numbers, and real numbers.
 Emphasis is on math content and manipulatives used to teach mathematics in grades K-8.